Director of Education Technology and Hybrid Learning Programs

 My focus started on how we can make theological education available to as many people as possible.
 Today I can say that our focus is on how we can make this education available to EVERYONE.
 We can now be lifelong learners pursuing our passion at nano speed.
 Welcome aboard!

-But here’s the most important part; this phenomenon is enabling us to develop authentic learning communities that are personal and transformational.
+But here’s the most important part: This phenomenon is enabling us to develop authentic learning communities that are personal and transformational.
 This is why I’m so passionate about virtual learning spaces and global learning communities.
 We have the ability to engage each other in extended conversation that transforms knowledge into purpose and action.
-I love the ethos of the George Fox learning community that says, “Your world is our classroom.”
+I love the ethos of the Portland Seminary learning community that says, “Your world is our classroom.”